GhaniaAkhtar/leetcode-solutions/README.md

 ### 9. Palindrome number
 **Approach:** I first convert integer into string then used *Two pointer* approach setting low pointer at the zeroth index and high pointer at the last index.

+### 14. Longest Common Prefix
+**Approach: ** Iterate through each character position of the first string and compare it with the corresponding character in all other strings.
+Stop at the first mismatch and return the common prefix built so far.

 ## Folder Structure
 Each folder is named `<number>-<problem-name>` and contains a `solution.cpp` file with my accepted LeetCode solution.